 Among those without broadband, nearly one third of Americans say they can’t afford it, reported the U.S. Government Accountability Office in 2023.

-It’s clear that mailed statements continue to play a crucial role in strengthening brand reputation and customer experience and loyalty.
+It’s clear that statement printing and mailing continue to play a crucial role in strengthening brand reputation and customer experience and loyalty.
 Regardless of whether they prefer paper or digital, 81% of U.S. consumers feel they should have a choice as to how they receive important communications from their service providers, according to a 2023 survey by Two Sides North America.

 The survey also found: